Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 Then setting up to server:
 ps.
 You want to use your personal Client id, client secret and uri from the google calendar API to let it run your calendar, and ofcourse, your OAuth 2.0 credentials.

-Open VScode and put this code in it, and call it: app.js
 ```
 const { google } = require('googleapis');
 const express = require('express');